 - Set some money aside ($500 to one month's worth of expenses to start) for emergencies.

 Why not put all your “extra” money toward paying off your debt before you start investing?

 Though it’s a personal decision, starting early with investing could benefit you in the long run.
-Consider this: Investing the same amount each month, you could end up with over $300,000 more if you start investing at age 30 instead of 35.
+As this example shows, you could end up with nearly $200,000 more if you start investing the same amount each month at age 30 instead of 33.

 This bar graph illustrates an investment of the same amount each month at different age levels.
 The example assumes investing $6,000 a year, plus an additional $1,000 catch-up contribution at age 50 and older, with a hypothetical 7% average annual return.
 Starting investing at age 30 vs. 33 gives you $193,000 more.
 Starting at age 35 vs. 38 gives you $137,000 more.
 Starting at age 40 vs. 43 gives you $98,000 more.
 By starting at age 30 instead of age 43, you would earn $613,000 more in this example.

 Need help prioritizing?
 Your financial advisor can help you set up a strategy that fits your life today and works toward your goals for tomorrow.”